 To better understand the properties of different types of SSE behavior and the reasons behind them, we analyze three experiments for each setup in more detail.
-We consider the following three experiments: the \emph{more local} experiment (with low learning rate and very slow-growing ensemble quality), the \emph{more semi-local} experiment (with high learning rate, a large number of epochs, and ensemble quality degradation for large ensemble sizes), and the \emph{optimal} experiment (with medium learning rate and a number of epochs, providing the best quality for an ensemble of size $5$).
+We consider the following three experiments: the \emph{more local} experiment (with low learning rate and very slow-growing ensemble quality), the \emph{more semi-local} experiment (with high learning rate, a large number of epochs, and ensemble quality degradation for large ensemble sizes), and the \emph{optimal} experiment (with medium learning rate and number of epochs, and the best quality for an ensemble of size $5$).
 See Appendix~\ref{app:exp_setup} for the exact values of hyperparameters for these three experiments.
 In this section, we demonstrate the results only for experiments with self-supervised pre-training and the CIFAR-100 dataset.
 The results with supervised pre-training are similar and presented in Appendix~\ref{app:analysis}.

 In the left pair of plots in Figure~\ref{fig:analysis_cifar100}, we show how train and test accuracy behave along the line segment between the first and the last ($5$-th) network in the SSE.
 Metric values along the line segment between two random networks from the same Local DE are shown as baselines.
-From the loss landscape perspective, more local experiments demonstrate the local behavior with no loss barriers between the networks while more semi-local experiments demonstrate the semi-local behavior with significant loss barriers between the networks.
-Interestingly, the behavior of optimal experiments is also local, without loss barriers.
+From the loss landscape perspective, more local and more semi-local experiments indeed demonstrate the expected local and semi-local behavior, respectively.
+Interestingly, the behavior of optimal experiments is also local, without low-accuracy barriers.
 These results confirm that SSE can behave as both local and semi-local methods and that its local variant provides the best results.
 In Appendix~\ref{app:2d_plots}, we provide additional locality analysis based on the accuracy behavior on 2D planes in the weight space.

 In the left pair of plots in Figure~\ref{fig:ind_cifar100}, we show how train and test accuracy of individual models in SSE changes with each cycle.
 In all the experiments, model test accuracy degrades with each cycle, even though the train accuracy increases or stays at the maximum value.
 From this, we can conclude that the further individual models walk away from the pre-train checkpoint, the more they overfit the training data of the target task and, as a result, lose the advantages of transfer learning.